OpenEvalProject/evals/manuscripts/elife-59991/v3/manuscript.md

 ## Abstract

-The mitochondrial calcium uniporter is a Ca 2+ -gated ion channel complex that controls mitochondrial Ca 2+ entry and regulates cell metabolism.
-MCU and EMRE form the channel while Ca 2+ -dependent regulation is conferred by MICU1 and MICU2 through an enigmatic process.
+The mitochondrial calcium uniporter is a Ca2+-gated ion channel complex that controls mitochondrial Ca2+ entry and regulates cell metabolism.
+MCU and EMRE form the channel while Ca2+-dependent regulation is conferred by MICU1 and MICU2 through an enigmatic process.
 We present a cryo-EM structure of an MCU-EMRE-MICU1-MICU2 holocomplex comprising MCU and EMRE subunits from the beetle Tribolium castaneum in complex with a human MICU1-MICU2 heterodimer at 3.3 Å resolution.
-With analogy to how neuronal channels are blocked by protein toxins, a uniporter interaction domain on MICU1 binds to a channel receptor site comprising MCU and EMRE subunits to inhibit ion flow under resting Ca 2+ conditions.
-A Ca 2+ -bound structure of MICU1-MICU2 at 3.1 Å resolution indicates how Ca 2+ -dependent changes enable dynamic response to cytosolic Ca 2+ signals.
+With analogy to how neuronal channels are blocked by protein toxins, a uniporter interaction domain on MICU1 binds to a channel receptor site comprising MCU and EMRE subunits to inhibit ion flow under resting Ca2+ conditions.
+A Ca2+-bound structure of MICU1-MICU2 at 3.1 Å resolution indicates how Ca2+-dependent changes enable dynamic response to cytosolic Ca2+ signals.

 ## Introduction